-- "understanding in the visions") we have evidently to read (the second word) "", "in the fear" as many Codd., the LXX., Syr.
-Targ., the Jewish, and mostly all Christian interpreters.
-The first word should then be rendered either "understanding" in the fear of God (so the LXX.) or "instructing" in it.
-We prefer the latter interpretation (with the Syr.
-Targ., Rabbis, and many interpreters).
-The expression occurs in the same sense in Nehemiah 8:9.
-This Zechariah is not otherwise known.
-Needless to say that he was not the "prophet" of that name; nor even he that is mentioned in Isaiah 8:2, who lived a generation later. - 6 See Vol. 6. - 7 On this tribe and the confederacy generally, compare Vol. 6.
+- ^{ftf7} On this tribe and the confederacy generally, compare Vol. 6.
 It seems to me likely, that even if Gur-Baal is not identical with Gerar, about three hours to the south-west of Gaza (see the Targ.), it must be sought in that neighborhood.
-From Philistia in the S.W. evidently a line of defense is drawn to the extreme S.E. the territory of Ammon.
-Near Gerar the localization of which is not, however, absolutely certain, opens the wady which, starting from Hebron, stretches down to Beersheba. - 8 Possibly Hosea 5:10 may contain an allusion to this, although perhaps more likely to events in the reign of Jotham (comp.
-2 Chronicles 27:5). - 9 So, and not as in the A.V. "slings to cast stones."
-The armament was that common to the nations of antiquity. - We purposely omit reference to the Assyrian inscription, which records an attempted alliance between Hamath and nineteen cities of the district, and Azriyahu Azariah or Uzziah (Schrader, V. 5, pp. 217-227).
+From Philistia in the S.W. evidently a line of defense is drawn to the extreme S.E. - the territory of Ammon.
+Near Gerar - the localization of which is not, however, absolutely certain, opens the wady which, starting from Hebron, stretches down to Beersheba. - ftf8 Possibly Chosea 5:10 may contain an allusion to this, although perhaps more likely to events in the reign of Jotham (comp.
+Chronicles 27:5). - ^{ftf9} So, and not as in the A.v. "slings to cast stones."
+The armament was that common to the nations of antiquity. - ^{ftf10} We purposely omit reference to the Assyrian inscription, which records an attempted alliance between Hamath and nineteen cities of the district, and Azriyahu - Azariah or Uzziah (Schrader, V. 5, pp. 217-227).
 It is quite possible that in their revolt from Assyria these cities may have sought an alliance with Uzziah, into which, however, that monarch did not enter.
 But the reference to Uzziah in the boastful record by Tiglath-pileser of this Syrian coalition is too shadowy to admit, in our view, any certain inference (comp.
 Nowack, Assyr.
 Bab.
 Inschr. p.
 27, Note 8).
-Are we to regard the introduction of the name of Azriyahu as meaning literally that monarch, or only in a general sense as referring to him in his successors just as Omri is introduced in the inscriptions?
+Are we to regard the introduction of the name of Azriyahu as meaning literally that monarch, or only in a general sense as referring to him in his successors - just as Omri is introduced in the inscriptions?
 Again, are we to regard the reference as indicating a strictly historical event?
 This seems scarcely possible.
 Or is it a general reference to, or inference from, a later policy - or does it express a suspicion, or is it only a boast?
 On the Assyrian chronology, in its bearing on that of Scripture, we purposely forbear entering for reasons previously indicated.
 An attempt at conciliation of the two chronologies (by Oppert), see at the close of Hommel, Abriss d.
 Bab.
 Ass. u.
 Isr.
 Gesch.
 Comp. also H. Brandes, Abh. zur Gesch. d.
 Orients im Alterth.

-- 11 Comp. also the notice in Jos.
+- ftf11 Comp. also the notice in Jos.
 Ant.
-9. 10, 4. - 12 Some critics have endeavored to maintain that, in this, Uzziah only aimed to act as David and Solomon had done, and to reassert the ancient royal right of chief conduct of the religious services.
-But there is absolutely not a tittle of evidence that either David or Solomon ever arrogated to themselves any strictly priestly functions, least of all that about to be mentioned. - 13 The view here taken is that of Rashi and other Rabbinical commentators. - 14 Some critics have suggested that he was then only about twenty years of age. - 15 Ant.
+9. 10, 4. - ^{ftf12} Some critics have endeavored to maintain that, in this, Uzziah only aimed to act as David and Solomon had done, and to reassert the ancient royal right of chief conduct of the religious services.
+But there is absolutely not a tittle of evidence that either David or Solomon ever arrogated to themselves any strictly priestly functions, least of all that about to be mentioned.

+^{ftf13} The view here taken is that of Rashi and other Rabbinical commentators.

+^{ftf14} Some critics have suggested that he was then only about twenty years of age.

+ftf15 Ant.
 9. 10, 4.

-- 1 We are writing on the supposition of the correctness of the numbers in the Biblical text. - 2 Josephus (Ant.
-9. 11, 1) describes him as "a friend" of the king. - "before the (?) people" in public view.
+^{ftg1} We are writing on the supposition of the correctness of the numbers in the Biblical text.

+ftg2 Josephus (Ant.
+9. 11, 1) describes him as "a friend" of the king.

+ftg3 הקרל לעם? "before the (?) people" - in public view.
 The LXX., apparently unable to understand the Hebrew words, have left them untranslated, and made Keblaam the name either of the place where Zachariah was killed, or else, according to Ewald, of his murderer.

-4 Ant. u.s.
+^{ftg4} Ant. u.s.

-5 According to Josephus, with his army, and gave battle to Shallum.
+^{ftg5} According to Josephus, with his army, and gave battle to Shallum.

-6 For a description of Tirzah see Vol. V. of this History, p.
+ftg6 For a description of Tirzah see Vol. V. of this History, p.
 152.